VIER-CognitiveVoice/rasa-vier-cvg/README.md

 The Bot token is required so that Rasa can verify that CVG is communicating with your Rasa Bot.

 The optional `blocking_endpoints` option allows to disable blocking CVG's request while processing the user message.
 For compatibility reasons this option defaults to `true`, but we recommend setting it to `false`.
+The `/session` request is unaffected by this option and always blocks.

 ### Configuring CVG